simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-02-03
+<br />**Date image released:**  2025-02-04
+<br />**This image is owned by:**
+Julene Eiguren

-<br />**Title of the image:**  Wolf-Rayet Star 124: Stellar Wind Machine
+<br />**Title of the image:**  Anticrepuscular Rays: A Rainbow Fan over Spain
-<br />**Description for the image:**  Some stars explode in slow motion.
-Rare, massive Wolf-Rayet stars are so tumultuous and hot that they are slowly disintegrating right before our telescopes.
-Glowing gas globs each typically over 30 times more massive than the Earth are being expelled by violent stellar winds.
-Wolf-Rayet star WR 124, visible near the featured image center and spanning six light years across, is thus creating the surrounding nebula known as M1-67.
-Details of why this star has been slowly blowing itself apart over the past 20,000 years remains a topic of research.
-WR 124 lies 15,000 light-years away towards the constellation of the Arrow (Sagitta).
-The fate of any given Wolf-Rayet star likely depends on how massive it is, but many are thought to end their lives with spectacular explosions such as supernovas or gamma-ray bursts.
-Explore Your Universe: Random APOD Generator
+<br />**Description for the image:**  Yes, but can your rainbow do this?
+Late in the day, the Sun set as usual toward the west.
+However, on this day, the more interesting display was 180 degrees around -- toward the east.
+There, not only was a rainbow visible, but an impressive display of anticrepuscular rays from the rainbow's center.
+In the featured image from Lekeitio in northern Spain, the Sun is behind the camera.
+The rainbow resulted from sunlight reflecting back from falling rain.
+Anticrepuscular rays result from sunlight, blocked by some clouds, going all the way around the sky, overhead, and appearing to converge on the opposite horizon -- an optical illusion.
+Rainbows by themselves can be exciting to see, and anticrepuscular rays a rare treat, but capturing them both together is even more unusual -- and can look both serene and surreal.
+Jigsaw Challenge: Astronomy Puzzle of the Day
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/wr124_hubbleschmidt_1289.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/RainbowFan_Eiguren_3228.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).